Matt Kilcullen

 Matt Kilcullen (born October 31, 1954) is an American Director of Athletics at Mercy College, formerly college basketball coach and athletics administrator at the University of North Florida.

+Career

 He served as head coach of men's basketball at four schools, Castleton State College (1979–1982), Jacksonville University (1991–1994), Western Kentucky University (1994–1998), and the University of North Florida (1999–2009), and was assistant coach at several others.
-He was the first coach of the North Florida Ospreys in their transition to Division I. In April 2009 he was relieved of his position by the university's new athletic director, Lee Moon, and subsequently took an administrative position in the school's athletics department.
+He was the first coach of the North Florida Ospreys in their transition to Division I. In April 2009, he was relieved of his position by the university's new athletic director, Lee Moon, and subsequently took an administrative position in the school's athletics department.
 He was replaced as head coach by Matthew Driscoll.